Ankle supports come in a variety of styles and support levels. But what is the best ankle support for football? Here we explain what you need to know.

 - The more support you have, the less movement you are likely to have.
 There is often a trade off and you need to decide which is more important.

-I need a little extra support
+I need an ankle support for football with a little extra support

 Your foot and ankle is not going to be as sweaty and uncomfortable and it is likely to fit under shin pads and in football boots.